PLAY LIST 2017

 A synth/guitar/drums trio from Winterthur remind me in spirit of the very early, very wonderful and very surreal Split Enz.
 Their songs kick out in all sorts of unexpected directions and yet never lose touch with a solid handrail of melody.
 They wear their considerable chops lightly and display a fizzy sense of humour, too.
 Oh, and their synth bass will make any wall tremble, guaranteed.

-Soybomb, "Plastic Festival
+Soybomb, "Plastic Festival" (Radicalis)

 Jane Weaver